GooTechnologies/learn/tutorials/create/material-fundamentals/index.md

 ![](1.png)

-For this tutorial, the focus will be on Diffuse, Specular, Emissive and Ambient.
+For this tutorial, the focus will be on *Diffuse*, *Specular*, *Emissive* and *Ambient*.
 A cool Sci-Fi ball will be created.
 As this is the Material fundamentals a few areas will be left for future tutorials.

 The resources used are these 4 images.
 Save these to disk by right-clicking and choosing "Save image as...".